-- 2.14.
+II.14.
 Action Without Meeting.
 Any action required or permitted to be taken by the Directors may be taken without a meeting if the action is taken by the unanimous consent of the members of the Board of Directors.
 The action must be evidenced by one or more consents describing the action taken, in writing, signed by each Director, or delivered to the Corporation by electronic transmission, to the address specified by the Corporation for the purpose or, if no address has been specified, to the principal office of the Corporation, addressed to the Secretary or other officer or agent having custody of the records of proceedings of Directors, and included in the minutes or filed with the corporate records reflecting the action taken.
-Action taken under this Section 2.14 is effective when the last Director signs or delivers the consent, unless the consent specifies a different effective date.
-A consent signed or delivered under this Section 2.14 has the effect of a meeting vote and may be described as such in any document. - 2.15.
+Action taken under this Section 2.14 is effective when the last Director signs or delivered under this Section 2.14 has the effect of a meeting vote and may be described as such in any document.

+II.15.
 Telephone Conference Meetings.
 The Board of Directors may permit any or all Directors to participate in a regular or special meeting by, or conduct the meeting through the use of, any means of communication by which all Directors participating may simultaneously hear each other during the meeting.
-A Director participating in a meeting by this means is considered to be present in person at the meeting. - 2.16.
+A Director participating in a meeting by this means is considered to be present in person at the meeting.

+II.16.
 Committees.
 The Board of Directors may create one or more committees and appoint members of the Board of Directors to serve on them.
 Each committee may have one or more members, who serve at the pleasure of the Board of Directors.
 The creation of a committee and appointment of members to it must be approved by a majority of all the Directors in office when the action is taken.
-Article III and Sections 2.10 through 2.15 of these Bylaws shall apply to committees and their members.
-To the extent specified by the Board of Directors, each committee may exercise the authority of the Board of Directors to the extent permitted by law.
-The creation of, delegation of authority to, or action by a committee does not alone constitute compliance by a Director with the standards of conduct described in Section 2.18 of these Bylaws. - 2.17.
+Article III and Sections 2.10 through 2.15 of these Bylaws shall apply to committee may exercise the authority of the Board of Directors to the extent permitted by law.
+The creation of, delegation of authority to, or action by a committee does not alone constitute compliance by a Director with the standards of conduct described in Section 2.18 of these Bylaws.

+II.17.
 Compensation.
 The Board of Directors may fix the compensation of Directors.

-2.18.
+II.18.
 Standard of Conduct for Directors.

-- (a) A Director shall discharge his or her duties as a Director, including his or her duties as a member of a committee: (1) in good faith; (2) with the care that a person in a like position would reasonably believe appropriate under similar circumstances; and (3) in a manner the Director reasonably believes to be in the best interests of the Corporation.
-In determining what the Director reasonably believes to be in the best interests of the Corporation, a Director may consider the interests of the Corporation's employees, suppliers, creditors and customers, the economy of the state, the region and the nation, community and societal considerations, and the long-term and short-term interests of the Corporation and its shareholders, including the possibility that these interests may be best served by the continued independence of the Corporation. - (b) In discharging his or her duties, a Director who does not have knowledge that makes reliance unwarranted is entitled to rely on information, opinions, reports or statements, including financial statements and other financial data, if prepared or presented by:
+(a) A Director shall discharge his or her duties as a Director, including his or her duties as a member of a committee: (1) in good faith; (2) with the care that a person in a like position would reasonably believe appropriate under similar circumstances; and (3) in a manner the Director reasonably believes to be in the best interests of the Corporation.
+In determining what the Director reasonably believes to be in the best interests of the Corporation, a Director may consider the interests of the Corporation's employees, suppliers, creditors and customers, the economy of the state, the region and the nation, community and societal considerations, and the long-term and short-term interests of the Corporation and its shareholders, including the possibility that these interests may be best served by the continued independence of the Corporation.

+(b) In discharging his or her duties, a Director who does not have knowledge that makes reliance unwarranted is entitled to rely on information, opinions, reports or statements, including financial statements and other financial data, if prepared or presented by: